 What is Project CARA?

 CARA is an intervention designed to raise awareness of domestic abuse.
 As part of your conditional caution you are required to complete a pair of CARA workshops within a specific time period.
 CARA is part educational and part designed to help you reflect on your choices.
 NB.
-Partners are not permitted to attend.
+Partners or family members are not permitted to attend.

 Why do I have to attend CARA?